How to Improve Your English Speaking Skills

 - Don’t be afraid to make mistakes.
 Of course you’ll make mistakes, but they’ll help you improve.

 - Don’t overthink.
 Especially when you start out, there’s a lot to remember – the vocabulary, the word order, the tense, singular or plural – just take a few deep breaths, smile and do your best.

 - Train your mouth muscles to make the sounds typical to the English language, which you may not have in your own language.
 Record yourself reading out loud, then play it back.
-A great book with pictures on how to position your mouth for English sounds and written by two professional accent coaches is Work on Your Accent.

 - Focus on learning phrases and expressions – ones that are actually relevant to your life, work and study so they’ll be useful to you.

 - Practice regularly.
 Every day if possible.
 The more time you put in, the quicker you’ll see progress

 5 Top Tools to improve your English speaking skills:

 This is an app that connects you with other people who are also looking for conversation practice.
 You decide if you want a male or a female partner, or you can join a chatroom.
 It’s audio only, no video, for privacy.

 This app allows you to have interactive conversations with it.
 It’s ideal for beginners and lower intermediates.